People

 Director, Division of World Languages, Literatures, and Cultures

-Dr. Jill Beckman is the Director of the Division of World Languages, Literatures, and Cultures, as well as the DEO and Associate Professor of German.
+Dr. Jill Beckman is the Director of the Division of World Languages, Literatures, and Cultures (DWLLC), DEO of the Translation Program, and Associate Professor of Linguistics.

 Aron Aji